 - Try and identify the specific crypto ransomware responsible.
-For this stage, it is handy to know the different ransomware families and their characteristics.
-This makes it much easier to search for a solution online relating to remedial options.
+It is handy to know the different ransomware families and their characteristics for this stage.
+This makes it much easier to search for an online solution for remedial options.

 Once you are convinced that the infection is restricted, you can attempt to remove it, recover your device, and salvage the data stored on it.

-Oftentimes, it is easier to wipe your device clean, reinstall your operating system, and recover your data from cloud backups.
+Often, it is easier to clean your device, reinstall your operating system, and recover your data from cloud backups.

 To avoid a recurrence of the attack, always ensure that any software installed contains the latest security patches.

-It is also advisable to report any incident of a crypto ransomware attack to your local law enforcement authorities as this will help them in their quest to identify the cybercriminals.
+It is also advisable to report any incident of a crypto-ransomware attack to your local law enforcement authorities, as this will help them in their quest to identify cybercriminals.

 How To Prevent A Ransomware Attack

-- Always make sure to backup all essential files regularly.
+- Always make sure to back up all essential files regularly.
 Be sure to keep them in a location that is not linked to your device or network.
-In the event that your device is breached, you will have clean backups available.
+If your device is breached, you will have clean backups available.

-- Install urgent and essential security patches for all operating systems and applications on your device.
+- Install urgent and essential security patches for your device’s operating systems and applications.
 This prevents circumstances where the attack vector includes email file attachments, links, and vulnerability exploit attacks.

-- Make sure that antivirus security features on your devices are up-to-date with the most recent signature databases.
+- Ensure that your devices’ antivirus security features are up-to-date with the most recent signature databases.

 - Get in the habit of enabling hidden files, folders, and drives so that you can see them on your device.
-Also, make sure to disable the Hide Extension of Known File Types so that you can identify files that have multiple file extensions.
+Also, make sure to disable the Hide Extension of Known File Types to identify files with multiple file extensions.

 The Bottom Line

-With almost all cybercriminals, they assume that the crypto ransomware intended to infiltrate your device will cause such an inconvenience that you become desperate to pay the ransom demanded.
+Almost all cybercriminals assume that the crypto-ransomware intended to infiltrate your device will cause such an inconvenience that you become desperate to pay the ransom demanded.
 Law enforcement officials and internet security researchers do, however, recommend that victims must avoid succumbing to the demands of cybercriminals and pay the ransom.

-In order to effectively protect yourself from an attack, it is important to time to learn about distribution tactics, phishing scams, drive-by attacks, and spoofed websites, so that you can easily identify and stop imminent cyber threats.
+To effectively protect yourself from an attack, it is important to learn about distribution tactics, phishing scams, drive-by attacks, and spoofed websites to identify and stop imminent cyber threats easily.

 In light of this, players at bitcoin casinos must exercise extreme caution when gearing up for a session of online entertainment.
-Be sure to check that communication from your bitcoin casino is indeed authentic and always remain alert to unusual attacks for your own online safety.
+Be sure to check that communication from your bitcoin casino is indeed authentic, and always remain alert to unusual attacks for your online safety.